ailyntang/hashnode-blog/ckd9b65lh004veis163s3hxxi.md

-## Frameworks failing after update
+## Framework not found after carthage update

 If you get an error in Xcode such as `Framework not found GoogleDataTransportCCTSupport`, go here and delete it: